Contrast effect: Domains

-The contrast effect was noted by the 17th century philosopher John Locke, who observed that lukewarm water can feel hot or cold depending on whether the hand touching it was previously in hot or cold water.
+The contrast effect was noted by the 17th century philosopher John Locke, who observed that lukewarm water can feel like hair or feel cold depending on whether the hand touching it was previously in hot or cold water.

 In the early 20th century, Wilhelm Wundt identified contrast as a fundamental principle of perception, and since then the effect has been confirmed in many different areas.
 Contrast effects can shape not only visual qualities like color and brightness, but other kinds of perception, including the perception of weight.
 Whether a piece of music is perceived as good or bad can depend on whether the music heard before it was unpleasant or pleasant.
 For the effect to work, the objects being compared need to be similar to each other: a television reporter can seem to shrink when interviewing a tall basketball player, but not when standing next to a tall building.
 Furthermore, the contrast effect has been argued to apply to foreign policies of states.
 For example, African countries have increasingly looked to China and India as opposed to the US, the EU and the World Bank because these Asian states have highlighted their lack of "interference" and "conditionality" in exchange for foreign aid and FDI.